 The current, default method for setting a daily or lifetime budget is at the ad set level.

-With this approach, advertisers set a budget based on a combination of targeting, placement, and bidding.
-But the primary reason for a new ad set (and budget) was for a different audience.
+With this approach, advertisers set a budget based on a combination of targeting, placementA placement is a location where your ad is shown.
+Examples include Facebook's mobile Feed, Messenger, Instagram feed, Audience Network, right-hand column, and more.
+More, and bidding.
+But the primary reason for a new ad set (and budget) was for a different audienceThis is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More.

 - Cold Audience (Interests or Lookalikes)